 The hiring requirement is a minimum of 1.0 FTE per school board.
-This is a dedicated position, and job splitting is not allowed.
+This is a dedicated position (i.e., the lead can only hold this portfolio within the school board), and job splitting is not allowed (i.e., the position cannot be split between more than one individual).
 The Mental Health Leader component is enveloped, in that the funding must be spent on leads' salary, benefits, travel and professional development (PD).
 As such, PD funds for this envelope may not be spent on educator release time.
-Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this paper.
+Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this guide.